UnaiGranados/Visual-processing/README.md

 ## 3. Structure

-This is a set of packages to perform a visual servoing.
+This is a set of packages to perform  visual servoing functionalities.
 The current implementation includes the following three main packages:

 * `flexbotics_cr7ial_support`: configuration, scene URDF and launch files for the FANUC CR-7iA/L robot.
 * `flexbotics_cr7ial_moveit_config`: *MoveIt!
 Setup Assistant* generated package.

-There are another  packcage that  contain nodes for visual servoing:

-* `laser_calibration_sandbox`: some dummy tests with the laser and `the manipulator_commander` package.
-* `laser_scan`: a simple node that exposes two services `/laser_scan_node/start_capturing` and `/laser_scan_node/stop_capturing` to capture laser readings and robot poses.
-The node starts capturing data when the `start_capturing` service is called and stops capturing and publishes a point cloud of the captured data on the `/laser_scan_node/pointcloud` topic when the `stop_capturing` service is called.
+* `visual_processing`: this is where the nodes and other packages that perform the actual work are implemented.

 ## 4. Usage

 ### 4.1.
 Robot setup test scenario

-The scene with the FANUC CR-7iA/L robot can be launched as follows:
+The scene with the FANUC CR-7iA/L robot can be launched in as follows:

 ```shell
 $ roslaunch flexbotics_cr7ial_support set_up_cr7ial_scene.launch